winesapOS/winesapOS/README.md

 **Solution:**

-1. At the GRUB boot menu select "SteamOS snapshots" and then the desired backup to load.
+1. At the GRUB boot menu select "Arch Linux snapshots" and then the desired backup to load.
 The filesystem will be read-only by default.
 It can be set to enable writes with this command:

     ```
     $ sudo btrfs property set -ts /.snapshots/<BTRFS_SNAPSHOT_ID> ro false